Laguna Lejía

 Laguna Lejía is a salt lake located in the Altiplano of the Antofagasta Region of northern Chile.
 The landscape of the area is dominated by the volcanoes Chiliques, Lascar, Aguas Calientes and Acamarachi.
 It is shallow and has no outlet, covering a surface area of about 1.9 km2 in the present-day.

-During glacial times, the lake was considerably larger owing to decreased evaporation and increased precipitation rates.
-It is populated by flamingos and a number of microorganisms.
+During glacial times, the lake was considerably larger owing to decreased evaporation and increased precipitation rates, with bioherms developing around the waterbody.
+Presently, flamingos and a number of microorganisms live in the lake.

 Geography and geology

 Lejía Lake lies in the Puna de Atacama of Chile, close to the border with Argentina.
 The city of San Pedro de Atacama lies 103 km northwest of Lejía Lake.
 The lake basin is surrounded by volcanoes, such as Aguas Calientes, Lascar, Tumisa, Lejía, Chiliques and Cordon de Puntas Negras, and smaller centres like Cerro Overo and La Albòndiga.
 The lake is endorheic and has a 193 km2 large catchment, and a lava flow forms its southern shore.
 Farther south lie two other lakes, Laguna Miscanti and Laguna Miniques.